steview-d/bookmarks/README.md

 	- `AWS_SECRET_ACCESS_KEY` - Your AWS Secret Access Key
 	- `AWS_STORAGE_BUCKET_NAME` - The name of the Bucket being used for this app
 - Prepare the new Postgres db, by following these steps
-	- Add the following entry to your local env.py file.
+	- From your local IDE, add the following entry to your env.py file.
 (The `postgres//....` value can be copied from the Heroku config vars) and restart your IDE to allow the new environment variable for the database to take effect.
 		```
 		os.environ.setdefault(
 			"DATABASE_URL",